stiffsen/CppPluginInterfaceTest/README.md

+# Description

-A simple demonstration of a C++ Plugin-System using a C-Interface for better ABI and to avoid name-mangling.
+A simple demonstration of a C++ Plugin-System for Windows using a C-Interface for better ABI and to avoid name-mangling.

 ```mermaid
 graph LR